Words and terms used in the world of From The Waters.

 Sexually transmitted infection.
 Symptoms include green swelling on testicles.

-An event in which a velure loses their ability to hear Aeternia's Lament.
-This happens following an individual having performed velurea for a certain amount of time, generally between around 1100 and 1700 years.
+An event in which a velure loses their ability to hear the Lament.
+This happens after the velure has performed velurea for a certain amount of time, generally between around 1100 and 1700 years.
 The threshold differs based on the number of years a velure is on velurea each time, for example a ten year velure will have a later threshold than a five year.
 A naturally occurring axis will happen within a few hundred years of that threshold, however there are also some instances where a significant event in the velure's life will trigger it early.

-Guardian family term.
-Refers to the lover of a brother, cousin, uncle or advocate (in the case where the lover is not considered your matrilace or statrilace).
+Aelin Guardian family term.
+Refers to the lover of a brother, cousin, uncle or advocate (in the case where the advocate’s lover is not considered the matrilace or statrilace).

-Aelinuans who are able to do velurea have this flair, which is an affiliation to a specific item that soothes their soul.
+Aelinuans who are able to do velurea have this flair, which is an affiliation to a specific item that soothes their soul and grounds their mind.

 An alcoholic beverage created from anearry berries.